 \subsection{K~dwarfs}

-In \Fig{pK}, we plot for our sample of K~dwarfs with well-defined cycles the frequency ratio, $\omega_{\rm cyc}/\Omega$, versus $\bra{R'_{\rm HK}}$.
-We overplot the fits given by \Eq{oO_RHK_relation}.
+In \Fig{pK}, we plot the frequency ratio, $\omega_{\rm cyc}/\Omega$, versus $\bra{R'_{\rm HK}}$ for our sample of K~dwarfs with well-defined cycles.
+We overplot the fits given by \Eq{oO_RHK_relation} using the coefficients for all F, G, K~stars listed in the last column of \Tab{fitcoefs}.
 The corresponding cycle periods are denoted by $P_{\rm cyc}^{\rm I}$ and $P_{\rm cyc}^{\rm A}$, depending on which of the two branches they are closest to.
-The stars are indicated correspondingly by lower and upper case symbols.
-Two of our K~dwarfs have two cycle periods.
+The stars are indicated correspondingly by lower- and uppercase symbols.

+Most of the K~dwarfs seem to form a tight relation around lines that have a somewhat larger slope than to the fits for the full set of F, G, K~dwarfs.
+To quantify this further, we determine a separate fit for K~dwarfs, but exclude here HD~22049 (red E/e symbols) on both branches, as well as HD~165341A (red n symbol), HD~149661 (red k symbol), and HD~219834A (red r symbol) on the I~branch.
+The fit parameters are listed in \Tab{fitcoefs} under K~stars, and correspond to lines with larger slopes than for the full set of stars, where the aforementioned stars are {\em not} ignored.

+Three of our K~dwarfs have two cycle periods.
 The occurrence of two cycle periods is not uncommon and has been reported in a number of earlier papers \citep[see, e.g.,][]{SB92,SBZ93}.
 When possible, both periods are listed in \Tab{Kstars} together with other properties of the K~dwarfs of our sample.
-We use the relative cycle amplitudes, $A_{\rm cyc}$, obtained by \cite{SB02}.
-For $\alpha$ Cen A and B, we compared their X-rays their cycles with that of the Sun \citep{Ayres14} and estimated their cycle amplitudes to be approximately three and two times smaller than for the Sun.
+We use the relative cycle amplitudes, $A_{\rm cyc}$, obtained by \cite{SB02}, to indicate the range of variation in $R'_{\rm HK}$ during the cycle.
+For $\alpha$ Cen A and B, we compared their X-ray cycles with that of the Sun \citep{Ayres14} and estimated their cycle amplitudes to be approximately three and two times smaller than for the Sun.